tryggos16/kest2_windows_verkefni/README.md

 ### 2. Reflection Question: Why does Microsoft recommend using Uninstall or change a program to remove an installed application?
 Answer: Sometimes, the uninstall software does not fully remove all the files and settings created by the application during installation.
 The Microsoft Windows Uninstall or change a program utility removes the application completely.

-# 10.2.1.8 Lab - Create a Partition in Windows
+# 10.2.1.8 Lab - Create a Partition in Windows.
 """""""""""""""""""""""""""""""""""""""""""""""""""""

 ### 1. Question: What type of File System is used on the NEW VOLUME (I:)?